1jour1vin

 Nose

 Complex and powerful.
 Aromas of wild berries and jammy fruit.
-When aerated, aromas of marzipan, red berries, and spices.
+After some time in the glass, aromas of marzipan, red berries, and spices.

-Soft attack.
-Coated tannic structure.
-Flavors of ripe fruit and toasted notes.
-Well balanced.
-Great fullness.
-Beautiful acidity.
-Dense and elegant tannic structure.
-Warm, long finish with subtle roasted and spicy notes.
+A smooth attack.
+A well-integrated tannic structure.
+Flavors of ripe fruit and toasty notes.
+Well-balanced.
+Full-bodied.
+Nice acidity.
+A dense, elegant tannic structure.
+A warm, long finish with subtle roasted and spicy notes.

 Serve